High-level talks in Ukraine yield little reported progress - KESQ

 Russia’s military claimed that it struck a base for foreign mercenaries in Kharkiv, killing 90.
 There was no immediate comment from the Ukrainian side.

-In the latest in a series of incidents on Russian soil near the border with Ukraine, an ammunition dump caught fire in the Belgorod region, the regional governor said.
+In the latest incident on Russian soil near the border with Ukraine, an ammunition dump caught fire in a village in the Belgorod region, the regional governor said.
 No casualties were reported.
+Video posted online, whose authenticity couldn’t be verified, showed orange flames and black smoke, with the sound of multiple explosions.

+Elsewhere, Russian officials reported that anti-aircraft defenses shot down drones in the Russian-occupied Crimean Peninsula at Kerch and near the Belbek airfield in the Black Sea port of Sevastopol.
+Explosions in recent weeks on the peninsula have destroyed warplanes and caused other damage at military airfields.

 Heightening international tensions, Russia deployed warplanes carrying state-of-the-art hypersonic missiles to its Kaliningrad region, an enclave surrounded by NATO members Lithuania and Poland.